Romeo Doubs

-Romeo Izziyh Doubs (/ˈdɒbz/ DOBZ; born April 13, 2000) is an American football wide receiver for the Green Bay Packers of the National Football League (NFL).
-He played college football at Nevada and was selected by the Packers in the fourth round of the 2022 NFL Draft.
+Romeo Izziyh Doubs (/ˈdɒbz/ DOBZ; born April 13, 2000) is an American professional football wide receiver for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Nevada Wolf Pack and was selected by the Packers in the fourth round of the 2022 NFL draft.

-High school career
+Early life

 Doubs attended Jefferson High School in Los Angeles.
 He played quarterback and running back as well as wide receiver in high school.
 As a senior Doubs rushed for 1,757 yards and 28 touchdowns and he caught 13 passes for 354 yards and five touchdowns.
 He was listed as a three-star recruit by 247Sports.com and a two-star recruit by Rivals.com.
 He committed to the University of Nevada, Reno.

 College career

 As a true freshman in 2018, Doubs had 43 pass receptions for 562 yards and two touchdowns.
 He also returned a punt 80 yards for a touchdown, in his first game vs Portland State.
 In Doubs' sophomore season, he would play in ten games tallying 649 yards on 44 receptions for four touchdowns.
 After his performance he was named Nevada's team MVP.
 As a junior, Doubs would have a 1,000-yard season where he would also have nine touchdowns.
-He was named to the First team All-Mountain West after leading the conference in receiving yards.
+He was named to the First team All-Mountain West Conference after leading the conference in receiving yards.
 In Doubs' senior year, he would have a career best of 80 receptions, for 1109 yards, and eleven touchdowns.
 He was once again named to the First team All-Mountain West.
 In a game vs Fresno State, Doubs caught 19 passes tying the school record for most receptions in a game and being the most receptions in a game in the FBS that season.
-Doubs would forgo playing in the 2021 Quick Lane Bowl and declared for the 2022 NFL Draft.
+Doubs would forgo playing in the 2021 Quick Lane Bowl and declared for the 2022 NFL draft.
 He played 43 games during his college career, recording 225 receptions for 3,322 yards and 26 touchdowns.